Amatofrancesco99/organic-fertilizers-detection/Notebooks/utils/README.md

 ***
 ## `get_features()` function

 It allows to get from a pandas DataFrame composed of crop fields information, another DataFrame that contains for each time a satellite (sentinel-1 or sentinel-2) passed on regions of interest, within a given time period, all the mainly used features mean values (optical or radar).
 Have a look at: [input DataFrame](#input-dataframe), [execution example](#how-to-execute-it) and [generated DataFrame](#output-dataframe).

+The `filters_params` parameter is a list containing the values of the Earth Engine filters to be used for extracting Image Collections, with the specified sentinel satellite.
+For Sentinel-2 the first parameter in the list is the value of the `CLOUDY_PIXEL_PERCENTAGE` filter (`LESS OR EQUAL TO` - values in range `[0, 100]`), whereas for Sentinel-1 the first parameter in the list is the value of the `orbitProperties_pass` filter (`ASCENDING` or `DESCENDING`).

 The `fields_threads` parameter is the number of threads to dedicate to parallelization over the fields level, the remaining part instead is used to apply parallelization over dates level.
 The value of this parameter should be high (with respect to the overall number of threads exploitable - see your computer specifications) if you have a lot of crop fields but a little time-span to consider, whereas if you have fewer fields but a bigger time-span you should decrease this parameter.
 Finally, if you have lot of fields with lot of dates to process it should may be optimal considering half of the overall number of threads available. <br>A correct choice of this parameter can drastically reduce the features extraction time.

-For usability reasons some filters have been fixed (like the pixel cloudy percentage, and other things).
 See the [code](https://github.com/Amatofrancesco99/master-thesis/blob/main/Notebooks/utils/sentinel_satellites.py) for a better understanding.

 ## Input DataFrame
 The input DataFrame, lets suppose named `fields_df`, should be structured as follows (just columns position matters):